Do you hate credit cards?

 What I AM debating is this theory that if you don’t use credit you can’t overspend or get into debt/financial trouble.

 I find it to be a hilarious take and one that is very dangerous.

 That’s really all I’m going to say on that.

 Cash Sucks.
 ‘Nuff Said

 Disclaimer: cash isn’t really always bad, I just like to play it up a bit.
-It is, however, super important when preparing for a hurricane or other disaster which you can plan for.
+It is, however, super important when preparing for a hurricane or other disaster.